 Sound Quality Tips

-- The line out feeds are stereo.
+- The line out on a Rodgers organ is stereo.
 Preserving the stereo signal will enhance the sound of the organ for the live stream listeners.

 - If the line level is too low, there are settings in the organ that control the output level that might need to be increased.
 Please call us for assistance–we can probably step you through the process over the phone.

 - Please note that the reverb settings in the organ affect the line out.
 If your sanctuary has reasonably good acoustics, the reverb settings may be very low or even turned off.
 This will result in the line out signal being “dry” (little or no reverb), which does not sound natural–NOT good!
 You can either add reverb in your mixer board (if possible) or adjust the reverb configuration in the organ to provide the desired level of reverb.
-This easy to do–we can assist you over the phone if necessary.
+This is easy to do–we can assist you over the phone if necessary.
+Increasing the amount of reverb (both length and/or volume) may result in the live sound of the organ in the church having too much reverb.
+In a Rodgers organ, this can be adjusted so that the line out has the higher level of reverb needed, while the speakers in the sanctuary have a lower level or no reverb as desired.
+Please contact Church Keyboard Center to make these adjustments.

 - If your sanctuary has good acoustics for music, a very natural organ sound can be achieved by setting up good microphones to capture the “live” organ sound in the middle of the room (not close to the speakers) and mixing it with the feed from the organ line out.
 Experiment with the balance between the two (and the position of the microphones), using the line out feed for clarity and the live feed to create the natural sense of hearing the organ live in the church.
 (Note: if your sanctuary has a relatively dry acoustic, this additional effort may not yield useful results–stick to the line out feed using the internal reverb system in the organ).

-For Rodgers organs that do not have a line out, the headphone jack can be used.
+The headphone jack can be used.
 Use a cable with a 1/4″ stereo plug.
 Plugging into the headphone jack silences the organ speakers, so you will need to use a splitter so that the organist can still use headphones to hear the organ.
 Alternatively, use a powered monitor speaker for the organist and other participants to hear the organ.
+Note that this is not a viable arrangement for recording a live service with attendees, since the main organ speakers need to be heard.
+Some engineering will be required to provide a proper “line out” signal for recording purposes.